 I determined that if the fund started to drop well below the S&P 500, I’d be too tempted to sell.
 And selling in a down market is the LAST thing I want to do.
 The issue here wasn’t just that LMVTX is an active fund, but also because of its expense ratio (currently 1.76%).
 I still own actively managed funds, but their costs are much lower.

 Now, I could point to 2008 when LMVTX experienced significant loses, wiping out its gains of the past 15+ years.
 But that’s not the point!
 In fact, 2008 could have been the best time to buy LMVTX.
 The point is that LMVTX is not the type of investment I’m willing to stick with through good times and bad.
 It’s just too expensive.
 (If you are interested in the LMVTX story, Tom Lauricella from the WSJ wrote a great piece on Bill Miller back in 2008.)

 So now that we are in an up market, take a good, hard look at your investments and ask yourself the following question: Would I stick with these investments if they dropped 30% this year?
 If the answer is no, you need to rethink your investments NOW, not when the market drops.

 Get Out of Debt

 This last tip is critical.
 Getting out of debt is the only way to truly take advantage of your investments, without making emotional decisions.
-Not to mention, all of the other benefits, like not wasting money on interest or having fund tied up to payments each month.
+Not to mention all of the other benefits, like not wasting money on interest or having funds tied up to payments each month.